LONDON MARKETS: FTSE 100 Gives Up Ground; Unilever Falls After Hurricanes Hurt Sales

 ADVERTISEMENT

+"Still, with inflation being at 3%, the Bank of England looks sets to raise interest rates before the year is out, but this is mostly priced in," said Razaqzada.
+"So, unless U.K. data shows improvement in the coming weeks or there's clarity over Brexit negotiations, the pound may struggle to gain any real ground against her major rivals."

-The data will be considered by Bank of England policy makers, who are slated to say on Nov.
-2 if they've raised or left intact the benchmark interest rate that stands at a record low 0.25%.
+Bank of England policy makers are slated to say on Nov.
+2, if they've raised or have left intact the benchmark interest rate that now stands at a record low 0.25%.

 (END) Dow Jones Newswires